 All degree, diploma, and certificate students are required to keep active status from the date of commencement of their first course through the final course in their program by being enrolled and meeting all academic requirements, and financial obligations.
 Students are required to enroll in a course every time a course that is needed for their program completion is offered.
 Students completing theses, research portfolios, final capstone projects, or dissertations must remain enrolled each term until their program requirements have been completed in their entirety and they have received final written approval on the completion of their thesis, research portfolio, final capstone project, or dissertation.
-Any student who discontinues their studies with the University when a course that is needed for their program completion is offered will be dismissed from their program.
-Students who are dismissed from their program may have the opportunity to re-enroll (See Re-enrollment policy below).
+Any student who discontinues their studies with the University when a course that is needed for their program may have the opportunity to re-enroll (See Re-enrollment policy below).
 The University provides two exceptions to the requirement for continuous enrollment.
 Specifically, this policy does not apply to (1) students who are on active military duty, or (2) students who are on an approved Medical Leave of Absence.